danielpmadden/BarterLoops/README.md

-BarterLoops
+# BarterLoops
-AI-assisted barter marketplace prototype — built fast, built twice.
+## AI-assisted barter marketplace prototype.
+Built twice.

-Overview
+## Overview
-BarterLoops is an experimental project exploring how AI can power a free global barter marketplace.
+### BarterLoops is an experimental project exploring how AI can power a free global barter marketplace.
 The idea: instead of simple one-to-one trades, the system discovers multi-party loops (e.g. eggs -> hat -> rocking chair -> eggs) so everyone gets what they want.

 This repo contains two MVP scaffolds, both built in about 3.5 hours each using custom GPT coding assistants: